saienduri/iree-template/README.md

 It also uses only submodules needed for iree-runtime for fastest installation.
-A project wanting to build the compiler from source or include other HAL drivers (CUDA, Vulkan, multi-threaded CPU, etc) can change which options they set in the cmake config section of the portfile.cmake file.
+A project wanting to build the compiler from source or include other HAL drivers (CUDA, Vulkan, multi-threaded CPU, etc) can change which options they set in the `vcpkg_cmake_configure` function of the portfile.cmake file.

 ### User Implementation Instructions

-As a user, if you want to build the runtime for your particular executable, simply change the last 5 lines of [CMakeLists.txt](./iree/CMakeLists.txt).
+As a user, if you want to build the runtime for your particular sample, simply change the last 8 lines of [CMakeLists.txt](./iree/CMakeLists.txt).

 ```
 iree_cc_binary(